lue/lue.github.io/grav.md

 ___

-I made a small web app to train yourself to 'whistle' a gravitational wave (if on mobile use landscape mode):
+I made a small web app to train yourself to 'whistle' a gravitational wave (if on mobile, use landscape mode):
 [https://kaurov.org/gw](https://kaurov.org/gw)

 It may ask you to allow the browser to use the microphone.
 Obviously you should agree.
 There is no reason not to trust me...
 Really*...